Best Medical Alert Watches of 2026, Tested and Reviewed

 Our Hands-on Experience:Senior-Friendly Features

-The Series 10 is packed with health features like EKGs, irregular heartbeat alerts, fall detection, sleep apnea detection, walking steadiness, and emergency calling.
-It’s the perfect smartwatch for everyday health management.
-The watch can even detect if you’re in a car accident and will automatically call emergency services.
+The Series 10 is packed with health features like EKGs, irregular heartbeat alerts, fall detection, new breathing disturbance tracking for sleep apnea, walking steadiness, and emergency calling.
+It's the perfect smartwatch for everyday health management.
+The apple watch can even detect if you're in a car accident and will automatically call emergency services after initiating a 10-second countdown.

 » Learn About: The best iPhones for seniors